-Because we track our inflow/outflow data at the end of each month, we were able to go back to 2020 and provide this monthly number.
+Because we track our inflow/outflow data at the end of each month, we were able to go back to 2021 as well and provide this monthly number.
 This monthly breakdown wasn't included last year so we couldn't add it in during the last report.
+We also based out target based off this years data as we have more confidence accuracy in the number vs the March 2021 data point.